If you have any questions about programming or the vetting board’s selection process, please write us at (programming at sirensconference.org).

 B R Sanders is a white, genderqueer speculative fiction writer who lives and works in Denver, Colorado, with their family and two cats.
 Outside of writing, B has worked as a research psychologist, a labor organizer, and a K–12 public education data specialist.

 Hallie Tibbetts has worked in a variety of media, social work, education, event planning, and administrative positions.
-Hallie has been involved with Narrate Conferences and all of its events since its inception in 2006, serving variously as education officer, communications officer, and vice president, along with chairing a number of conferences.
-She graduated with a master’s degree in digital and print media from New York University and works in book publishing in New York.
+Hallie has been involved with Narrate Conferences and all of its events since its inception in 2006, serving variously as education officer, communications officer, and vice president, along with chairing a number of conferences (including many years of Sirens).
+She was a music education major at the University of Southern California, obtained a master’s degree in digital and print media from New York University, and works in editorial at Little, Brown Books for Young Readers on books for children age zero to eighteen, but doesn’t mind if grownups like those stories too.